Revision of two-temperature magnetically arrested flows onto a black hole: Results

-Having checked how the results depend on numerical resolution effects and two most relevant physical effects, we can now compare the thermal two-temperature models directly to observations of plasma around Sgr~A*.
+Having checked how the results depend on numerical resolution effects and the two most relevant physical effects, we can now compare the thermal two-temperature models directly to observations of plasma around Sgr~A*.

-Figure~\ref{fig:hist_MAD_comparison_to_obs} shows comparison of prograde models K, at various viewing angles, to Sgr~A* observables detected by ALMA at 86 and 213-229 GHz in April 2017 \citep{wielgus:2022a,wielgus:2022b,wielgus:2024}.
-The modulation index at both frequencies increases with black hole spin and with inclination angle.
-In general all models are too variable to match the observed variability (this is also the case for R1-160 models as found in \citealt{EHTC:2022V} and shown here in Figure~\ref{fig:hist_MAD2}) but data strongly favor lower spins at lower inclination angles for which $M_3$ is the smallest.
-All models are too optically thin when compared to observations (as is also the case for R1-160 models, compare our Figure~\ref{fig:hist_MAD2} with Figure~\ref{fig:hist_MAD_comparison_to_obs_retro}, see also \citealt{ricarte:2023}).
-All models also require external Faraday screen to explain the observations of RM but we notice that models with low viewing angles ($i=160$ deg, $150$ deg) best recover the RM standard deviation towards the source.
-Linear polarization of $i=160-150$ deg models is consistent with both 229 and 86 GHz measurements.
-Models with $a_*=0$ recover CP at 229 GHz, but fail to recover CP at 86 GHz.
-On the other hand, models with $a_*=0.9375$ fail to recover CP at 229 GHz, but do recover CP at 86 GHz.
-Only model with $a_*=0.5$ does reasonably well with regards to CP at both frequencies.
-It is possible that a model with black hole spin in-between 0 and 0.5 would be a better fit to ALMA CP data.
-Among prograde MADs, model with $a_*=0.5$ is the closest to the ALMA observations altogether.
+Figure~\ref{fig:hist_MAD_comparison_to_obs} shows the comparison of the prograde models K, at various viewing angles, to Sgr~A* observables detected by the Atacama Large Millimeter/submillimeter Array (ALMA) at 86 and 213 - 229 GHz in 2017, April \citep{wielgus:2022a,wielgus:2022b,wielgus:2024}.
+The modulation index at both frequencies increases with black hole spin and inclination angle.
+In general, all models are too variable to match the observed variability (this is also the case for the R1 - 160 models found in \citealt{EHTC:2022V} and shown here in Figure~\ref{fig:hist_MAD2}), but the data strongly favor lower spins at lower inclination angles, for which $M_3$ is the smallest.
+All models are too optically thin when compared to observations (as is also the case for the R1 - 160 models; compare our Figure~\ref{fig:hist_MAD2} with Figure~\ref{fig:hist_MAD_comparison_to_obs_retro}, and see also \citealt{ricarte:2023}).
+All models also require an external Faraday screen to explain the observations of RM, but we notice that models with low viewing angles ($i=160^\circ$, $150^\circ$) best recover the RM standard deviation toward the source.
+LP of the $i = 160^\circ - 150^\circ$ models is consistent with both 229 and 86 GHz measurements.
+Models with $a_* = 0$ recover CP at 229 GHz but fail to recover CP at 86 GHz.
+On the other hand, models with $a_* = 0.9375$ fail to recover CP at 229 GHz, but do recover CP at 86 GHz.
+Only the model with $a_* = 0.5$ does reasonably well with regard to CP at both frequencies.
+It is possible that a model with a black hole spin in between 0 and 0.5 would be a better fit to the ALMA CP data.
+Among prograde MADs, the model with $a_* = 0.5$ is the closest to the ALMA observations overall.